aametwally/WEVOTE-web/README.md

 ## Amazon AMI with a complete setup <div id='ami'></div>

-A complete setup of the project including the five classification methods (i.e BLASTN, KRAKEN, CLARK, MetaPhlAn, TIPP), is available through Amazon Machine Image (AMI), using a **500 GB EBS** storage.
+A complete setup of the project including the five classification methods (i.e BLASTN, KRAKEN, CLARK, MetaPhlAn, TIPP), is available through Amazon Machine Image (AMI), where the associated large databases are downloadable through scripts located in the `$HOME` directory, i.e `/home/ubuntu`.
+The initial size of the image is **10 GB EBS** storage, while you may need to reserve **400 GB EBS** to account for downloading the associated databases.
 The memory budget of the instance is subject to the intended methods to use.
 For example, if the methods are used, but KRAKEN and CLARK, an instance with memory of **1 GiB**.
 Whereas, incorporating KRAKEN and CLARK would require an instance of **80 GiB** memory budget.

 ### Usage

-1. Launch an instance with approporiate specifications using the public AMI [ami-0826692f3b5ff8d7b](https://console.aws.amazon.com/ec2/home?region=us-east-1#Images:search=ami-0826692f3b5ff8d7b;sort=name).
+1. Launch an instance with approporiate specifications using the public AMI [ami-0dab1ab8b4111de4d](https://console.aws.amazon.com/ec2/home?region=us-east-1#Images:search=ami-0dab1ab8b4111de4d;sort=name).

 2. From the Amazon Web Console, edit the security group attached to your instance by adding new **Inbound** rule with the following parameters: